Dimercel/listopia/README.md

 #### map `(fn list)`

-Result - is the list obtained by applying `FN` to each element of `LIST`.
+Result - is the list obtained by applying FN to each element of LIST.

 ```common-lisp
 (map #'1+ '(1 2 3)) ;; => '(2 3 4)